Pesticides are pest-killing substances that help protect plants against molds, fungi, rodents, noxious weeds, and insects.

 Pesticides and food

 Gupta RC, Crissman JW.
 Agricultural chemicals.
 In: Haschek WM, Rousseaux CG, Wallig MA, eds.
 Haschek and Rousseaux's Handbook of Toxicologic Pathology.
 3rd ed.
-Elsevier Academic Press; 2013:chap 42.
+Waltham, MA: Elsevier Academic Press; 2013:chap 42.

 Heindel JJ, Zoeller RT.
 Endocrine-disrupting chemicals and human disease.
-In: Jameson JL, ed.
+In: Jameson JL, De Groot LJ, de Kretser DM, et al, eds.
 Endocrinology: Adult and Pediatric.
 7th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 153.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 153.

 Pulido OM, Gill S. Food and toxicologic pathology.
 In: Haschek WM, Rousseaux CG, Wallig MA, eds.
 Haschek and Rousseaux's Handbook of Toxicologic Pathology.
 3rd ed.
-Elsevier Academic Press; 2013:chap 35.
+Waltham, MA: Elsevier Academic Press; 2013:chap 35.

-Rhee JW.
+Welker K, Thompson TM.
 Pesticides.
-In: Marx JA, Hockberger RS, Walls RM, et al, eds.
+In: Walls RM, Hockberger RS, Gausche-Hill M, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 163.
+9th ed.
+Philadelphia, PA: Elsevier; 2018:chap 157.